I’m Growing A Beard... Now What?

 That’s our easy five-step beard maintenance program.
 You can add more as you become a master of your bearded domain, but for beginner beard growers, this is the best tried-and-true routine.

 Water it.
 Feed it.
 Wash it.
 Moisturize.
 Style.
 Trim.
-And Brush.
+Comb.
 Easy, peasy!

 Here’s how Weatherbeard can help: